alumezi/TIL-JS-Enlightenment/README.md

   ```

   - By changing Object.prototype you can build a new version of javascript.
 Therefore this is not a good practice.
 Unless you want to confuse people.
 Then it is very advisable.

+## Chapter IV

+- Function instances have this properties arguments, constructor, length and these instance methods apply(), call(), toString()
+  - Functions are passed `this` and `arguments` as parameters, this book is based on an older version of javascript but we can see that these parameters are not passed ES6 arrow functions.
+- Functions always return a value, default is undefined.

 _Bonus : This book uses the word Grok which means : Understand (something) intuitively or by empathy._